astropy/astropy/docs/visualization/wcsaxes/overlays.rst

     ax.scatter(266.78238, -28.769255, transform=ax.get_transform('fk5'), s=300,
                edgecolor='white', facecolor='none')

 In the case of :meth:`~matplotlib.axes.Axes.scatter` and :meth:`~matplotlib.axes.Axes.plot`, the positions of the center of the markers is transformed, but the markers themselves are drawn in the frame of reference of the image, which means that they will not look distorted.

 Patches/shapes/lines
 ====================

 Transformations can also be passed to Matplotlib patches.
-For example, we can use the :meth:`~wcsaxes.WCSAxes.get_transform` method above to plot a rectangle in FK5 equatorial coordinates:
+For example, we can use the :meth:`~astropy.visualization.wcsaxes.WCSAxes.get_transform` method above to plot a rectangle in FK5 equatorial coordinates:

 .. plot::